MrAmbiG/k8s_rke2_HA_KubeVip/README.md

 # common tasks on all master nodes
 Perform all these tasks on all master nodes before anything else.
 1. sudo su - # switch to root user
-2. cd /home/<useraccound> # user account is usually k8sprod or master, wherever you have copied the config.yaml
+2. cd /home/<useraccound> # user account is usually root or master, wherever you have copied the config.yaml
 3. mkdir -p /etc/rancher/rke2
 4. ensure the names of the primary network interface of the master nodes is the same. it cannot eth0 on master1 and eth1 or eno1 on master2 or master3